Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 1 = 0.999...

 Ok, let's think about it, and before that, we should forget about mathematical rubbish like algebra, conversion, diversion or things like that.
-Let's play just with numbers.
+Let's play just with numbers and logics.
 ----------------------------------

-If we define "Infinitely small number" that mainstream mathematics refuse to accept, we can easily find errors.
+If we declare that "infinitely small decimal numbers" can be used in calculations with real numbers, which mainstream mathematics refuse to accept, we can easily find errors.
+In other words, the number, 0...(infinite 0s)...1 can be used in real calculations

-Basically we will declare that there is a number system like 0.000...(infinite 0s)...001.

 Lots of mathematicians will quickly jump into it and say "No!
-There is no number like that".

-HOWEVER, REMEMBER.
-In the past, negative numbers were not accepted by mathematics society as well.
-It was finally accepted after mathematicians spent "Enough time" (to sneer the inventors of negative numbers and fail).

-In addition, the mainstream mathematics already accepted the existence of i (square root of -1).
-It defies all of the conventional "Mathematical proving" (again, processes to sneer the inventors of the new number system and fail), but we accept the fact that it clearly "exists".

-So, why not infinitely small numbers while we said yes to square root of -1?
+It is impossible".

+It is possible if we think the way below.
 ------------------
 Let's just define it as "ifs" (infinite sequence, ex.
 0.111...(infinite 1s)...111), and disprove what mainstream mathematicians say.